CenturyLinkCloud/PublicKB/Blueprints/creating-public-blueprint-packages.md

 <h3>Description</h3>
 <p>CenturyLink Cloud offers users the ability to create&nbsp;packages as a way to consistently run specific scripts or executables on one or more servers.
 These packages also provide the user with a method of defining a given set of parameters that allow
   for the gathering of information at deployment time so that it may be passed to the script to be used during the execution.
-(Read about <a href="https://t3n.zendesk.com/entries/20348448-Blueprints-Script-and-Software-Package-Management">Blueprints Script and Software Package Management</a>  for more information on how to create packages in general.)
-These scripts can be <a href="https://t3n.zendesk.com/entries/56566574-Executing-Packages-on-Servers">executed directly against one or more servers</a>, or they may be included as <a href="https://t3n.zendesk.com/entries/21682201-How-to-execute-a-Blueprint">tasks that are run as part of a Blueprint definition</a>.</p>
+(Read about <a href="../Blueprints/blueprints-script-and-software-package-management.md">Blueprints Script and Software Package Management</a>  for more information on how to create packages in general.)
+These scripts can be executed directly against one or more servers, or they may be included as <a href="../Blueprints/how-to-execute-a-blueprint.md">tasks that are run as part of a Blueprint definition</a>.</p>
 <p>These packages are very often specific to a function that may only be applicable to a particular set of users.
 As such, packages are generally created in the context of a single account and marked as either Private (only visible to users in the account
   where it was created) or Private Shared (visible to users in the account where it was created and all sub-accounts underneath it).&nbsp;However, if a package is created that could be useful for other users and accounts, it may be published as a Public package so all users are able to utilize it.
 In this case, there are some additional considerations to be addressed and steps to be followed.</p>